 All camps must have an aquatic supervisor present when attending a pool or beach.
-The aquatic supervisor is a certified lifeguard that is actively monitoring the entire group and not assigned a group of campers; they are responsible for monitoring medications and first aid for the entire group as well.
-The aquatic supervisor initiates buddy checks requiring that all campers and staff get out of the water.
-The aquatic supervisor also makes decisions on whether or not certain equipment or areas within the pool should be off limits.
-After a trip to a pool or beach, the aquatic supervisor completes a brief swim report.
+The aquatic supervisor is responsible for actively monitoring the entire group and not assigned a group of campers; they are responsible for monitoring medications and first aid for the entire group as well.
+Upon arrival to the pool, the aquatic supervisor should: